-- Restrictive work practices and contracts that limit the flexibility of employment relationships.
-Employment contracts in Bosnia and Herzegovina are a holdover from the times of the former Yugoslavia, when employees were typically guaranteed lifetime employment with generous leave time and extensive protection against dismissal.
-In a market economy, private sector employers are likely to begin to avoid legal labor contracts, as they have in all other transition economies, because of their restrictiveness.
-Workers in Bosnia and Herzegovina will find this avoidance of legal contracts acceptable because of the high unemployment rates and currently low wage levels.
+- Extremely high payroll taxes.
+Wage taxes, including social charges, stand at more than 50 percent of gross salary.
+By comparison, the average for most OECD countries is 18 percent and for Eastern and Central European countries is 30 percent.
+Bosnia and Herzegovina's high rates are likely to be a major constraint to the expansion of employment. - Restrictive work practices and contracts that limit the flexibility of employment relationships.
+Employment contracts in Bosnia and Herzegovina are a holdover from the former Yugoslavia, where employees typically were guaranteed lifetime employment with generous leave time and extensive protection against dismissal.
+In a market economy private employers are likely to avoid legal labor contracts, as they have in other transition economies, because of their restrictiveness.
+Workers in Bosnia and Herzegovina will find this avoidance of legal contracts acceptable because of high unemployment rates and currently low wage levels.
 With a growing informal labor market, tax avoidance will spread and minimum standards of worker protection will not be upheld.
-Hence, the need for reform. - Arbitrarily set minimum wages and wage schedules.
-By law, official wage scales are still set in both the Federation and Republika Srpska.
+Hence the need for reform. - Arbitrarily set minimum wages and wage schedules.
+By law, wage scales are still officially set in both the Federation and Republika Srpska.
 However, with private sector growth, these wage levels are increasingly being ignored, and employers are setting wages based on market conditions.
-Official minimum wages are also set on a monthly basis.
+In addition, official minimum wages are set on a monthly basis.
 A system needs to be put in place to ensure that the minimum wage is set at an affordable level and is not subject to such frequent change. - Restrictions on hiring unemployed workers and on the listing of job vacancies.
 In the former Yugoslavia the employment bureau was the only source of job listings for unemployed workers.
-Under current laws, this system is still in effect.
+Under current laws that system is still in effect.
 In OECD countries, even those with effective government-operated labor exchanges, private employment services and the listing of job vacancies in newspapers account for a substantial number of job placements.
-If employment is to recover quickly in Bosnia and Herzegovina, the development of a variety of job placement avenues needs to be supported by legislation. - Restrictions on labor management relations.
+If employment is to recover quickly in Bosnia and Herzegovina, the development of a variety of job placement avenues needs to be supported by legislation. - Restrictions on labor-management relations.
 A single tripartite labor contract between unions, employers, and government has traditionally been part of the regulatory framework.
-But in a market economy, union officials can no longer count on a completely unionized work force.
-To the extent that the tripartite agreement contains provisions that are not acceptable to small and private sector employers, nonunion employment is likely to expand.
-Focused discussions among unions, employers, and government will be essential to ensure that all interests are taken into consideration during the process of privatization. - 31.
-All these areas are being addressed by several international organizations, including the ILO and the World Bank, in the context of the overall macroeconomic discussions and government policymaking currently going on.
+But in a market economy union officials can no longer count on a completely unionized work force.
+To the extent that the tripartite agreement contains provisions that are not acceptable to small and private employers, nonunion employment is likely to expand.
+Focused discussions among unions, employers, and government will be essential to ensure that all interests are taken into consideration during the process of privatization.

-Income support measures to ease the transition for the most vulnerable
+31. All these areas are being addressed by several international organizations, including the ILO and the World Bank, in the context of the overall macroeconomic discussions and government policymaking currently under way.

-32. The unemployed in Bosnia and Herzegovina face the double hardship of finding a job in a postwar environment after four years of unemployment and of adapting to a changing job market in which their skills may no longer match market demand.
-Their hardship is intensified by the fact that currently virtually no unemployment benefits are being paid.
-Income support measures are needed to reduce the hardship faced by the unemployed: unemployment benefits need to be reintroduced, but they need to be at a financially sustainable level and narrowly targeted.
+Income support measures to ease the transition for the most vulnerable currently virtually no unemployment benefits are being paid.
+Income support measures are needed to reduce the hardship faced by the unemployed: unemployment benefits need to be reintroduced, but they must be at a financially sustainable level and narrowly targeted.
 Particular attention needs to be given to temporary income support for demobilized soldiers, displaced workers, war invalids, and other vulnerable groups.